Academic Information & Policies

 It is recommended that students take courses at the level of their class standing (freshman 100-level, sophomore 200-level, junior 300-level, senior 400-level) provided that specific prerequisites have been met.
-Taking a course two levels or more above or below the level of class standing is not permitted, except with the approval of the instructor.
+Taking a course two levels or more above the level of class standing is not permitted, except with the approval of the instructor.
 All courses are further classified as either lower-division, upper-division, or graduate-level.
-The lower-division courses are numbered 100 to 299 and upper-division courses are those numbered 300 to 499.
-Courses numbered 500 to 699 are graduate-level.
+Lower-divsion courses are those number 100 to 299; upper-division courses are those numbered 300 to 499; and graduate-level courses are numbered 500 to 699.
 A minimum of 40 semester hours must be completed in upper-division courses, at least 12 of which must be in the student's major.
 If a student chooses a minor, six upper-division credits must be completed in the minor.

 Cancellation of Courses

 The College reserves the right to cancel any course at any time.
 Courses are sometimes canceled if enrollment is low: when enrollment is not at least six for Fall or Spring Semester courses or at least four for summer session courses.

 All regular course offerings are listed in this catalog.
 Courses cross-listed at a lower-division and upper-division level may be taken only once for credit unless otherwise noted.